vmware-archive/monitoring-indicator-protocol/README.md

 ## Developing Locally

 This project currently requires only the Go programming language to develop.
 Install go using `brew install go`, then proceed to the next steps.
+If you would prefer to use a docker image instead, skip down to the [developing locally with docker section](#developing_with_docker)

 Goland Setup:
 1. Preferences -> Go -> Build Tags & Vendoring -> Custom tags: `-mod=vendor`